Peter Binkovski

 Peter Binkovski (born 28 June 1972) is a retired Slovenian football midfielder, playing mainly for Maribor and the Slovenia national team before short spells in four other countries followed by a return clubs to his homeland.
 He was capped 16 times and scored one goal for Slovenia between 1994 and 1996.

+International career

+Binkovski made his debut for Slovenia in a February 1994 friendly match against Georgia, coming on as a 74th-minute substitute for Alfred Jermaniš, and earned a total of 16 caps, scoring 1 goal.
+His final international was a November 1996 World Cup qualification match against Bosnia and Herzegovina.

+Personal life

 Binkovski's father Boris was also a footballer.